ryanorsinger/programming_the_brain_friendly_way/agenda.md

-# Programming the Brain Friendly Way (and review session)
+# Programming the Brain Friendly Way

 ## Thought for the Day
 var quote = "Mathematics, you see, is not a spectator sport.